-The information arising from these studies is designed to assist all involved stakeholders, including citizens, industry and government, in their decision-making related to oil and gas exploration and development.
+The information arising from these studies is designed to assist all involved stakeholders, including citizens, industry and government, in their decision making related to oil and gas exploration and development.

-Initiated in 1983 under the Canada Oil and Gas Act (COGA), the ESRF now receives its legislated mandate through the superseding legislation, the Canadian Petroleum Resources Act (CPRA), proclaimed in February 1987.
+Initiated in 1983 under the Canada Oil and Gas Act (COGA), the ESRF now receives its legislated mandate through the superseding legislation, the Canada Petroleum Resources Act (CPRA), proclaimed in February 1987.
+As well, the Canada-Newfoundland Atlantic Accord Implementation Act and the Canada-Nova Scotia Offshore Petroleum Resources Accord Implementation Act provide legislative direction in the Fund's Southern Regions.

-Testing catch rates of commercial snow crab before, during and after seismic survey Credit: Corey Morris, DFO
+Testing catch rates of commercial snow crab before, during and after seismic survey.
+Credit: Corey Morris, DFO